Braids, conformal module and entropy: The entropy of mapping classes on second kind Riemann surfaces

 Then $\,\varphi\,$ is isotopic through self-homeomorphisms which fix $\,E\,$ setwise to a self-homeomorphism $\varphi_0$ of the same entropy $h(\varphi_0) = h(\varphi)$ with the following property.

-For each $z \in E'$ there is a closed round disc $\overline\delta_z$ in distinguished coordinates for the quadratic differential of $\varphi$, such that $z$ is the center of $\delta_z$.
-Moreover, $\varphi_0$ maps each $\delta_z$, $z \in E'$, conformally onto another disc of the collection and maps the center of the source disc to the center of the target disc.
-Moreover, if a $\varphi$-cycle of points in $E'$ has length $k$, then the iterate $\varphi_0^k$ fixes pointwise the disc $\delta_z$ around each point $z$ of the cycle.}

-The proof of Theorem~3.4 follows the same lines as the proof of Theorem~3.3 and is left of the reader.
+For each $z \in E'$ there is a closed round disc $\overline\delta_z$ in distinguished coordinates for the quadratic differential of $\varphi$, such that $z$ is the center of $\delta_z$, and $\varphi_0$ maps each $\delta_z$, $z \in E'$, conformally onto another disc of the collection and maps the center of the source disc to the center of the target disc.
+Moreover, if a $\varphi$-cycle of points in $E'$ has length $k$, then the iterate $\varphi_0^k$ fixes pointwise the disc $\delta_z$ around each point $z$ of the cycle. \end{thm} Denote by $X'$ the bordered Riemann surface which is the complement of the union of the open discs $\cup_{z \in E'}\delta_z$.
+The isotopy class of the restriction $\varphi_0|X'$ of the mapping $\varphi_0$ of Theorem \ref{thm3.6} is determined by $\varphi$ up to a product of powers of Dehn twists around simple closed curves that are homologous to the boundary circles of $X'$.
+The mapping $\varphi_0$ of Theorem \ref{thm3.6} can be chosen so that the restriction $\varphi_0|X'$ represents the class corresponding to an a priory chosen product of powers of Dehn twists about the boundary circles.
+The proof of Theorem \ref{thm3.6} follows along the same lines as the proof of Theorem \ref{thm3.5} and is left to the reader.

 We have the following corollaries.
-We formulate Corollary~3.2 concerning mapping classes of braids separately because it is simple and useful, although it is a particular case of Corollary~3.3.
+We formulate Corollary \ref{cor3.2} concerning mapping classes of braids separately because it is simple and useful, although it is a particular case of Corollary \ref{cor3.3}.
+We call a braid $b$ irreducible if the associated mapping class $\mathfrak{m}_{b,\infty}$ is irreducible.